How Psychology Expert Witnesses Can Impact Criminal & Civil Cases

 Psychological Injuries

 Psychology experts can provide evaluations and offer opinions as to the emotional impact the incident may have had on the plaintiff.
-Though experts cannot opine as to the awards amount, a psychologist can provide insight as to the plaintiff’s condition.
+Though experts cannot opine as to the award amount, a psychologist can provide insight as to the plaintiff’s condition.
 Additionally, an expert may opine on how it will affect their day-to-day life both presently and in the future.
 From this information, a jury can more accurately glean a suitable damages amount.

 Overall, psychology expert witnesses can offer an inner look into the minds of the parties.
 This can ultimately assist the trier of fact in coming to a decision.
 Whether in the criminal or civil context, a psychologist can help cases hinging on the mental conditions of either the plaintiff or defendant.
+This highlights why psychologists help in court cases—their expertise provides clarity on complex psychological issues that can significantly impact the outcome of a trial.

 About the author